 - Angled to help drain sewer hose contents, it is 7.25” at its highest point and 4” at its lowest ensuring better drainage in comparison to a non-angled surface

 Electrical Adapter Cable Comes in Handy

-Our motorhome uses 50-amp service for the electric hookup.
+Our motorhome uses a 50-amp service for the electric hookup.
 Some campgrounds only have 30-amp power available, so this is where having the 30-amp adapter helps.
 Since the plugs are different depending on the amps, this allows you to plug into the 30-amp service.
-If your motorhome uses 50-amp this won’t allow you to power everything in the RV, but you should be able to run most lighting and entertainment and one air conditioner.
-They are very inexpensive and if you have a 50-amp power supply requirements, this eliminates the need to run the generator.
+If your motorhome uses a 50-amp this won’t allow you to power everything in the RV, but you should be able to run most lighting and entertainment and one air conditioner.
+They are very inexpensive and if you have a 50-amp power supply requirement, this eliminates the need to run the generator.